YingkunZhou/theFinalDissertation/doc/language_logic_level/verilog/verilog_read_note.md

 	end
 endmodule
 ```
- The Sdisplay system task prints the specified argument values in thespecified format to the output.
+ The $display system task prints the specified argument values in thespecified format to the output.

- The delay control in the Sdisplay system task call specifies that the $dis-play task is to be executed after 5 time units.
+ The delay control in the $display system task call specifies that the $dis-play task is to be executed after 5 time units.
 This 5 time units basically repre sents the settling time for the logic, that is, the delay time between theapplication of a vector and observing the module-under-test's response.
  ** Pal is declared locally withinthe initial statement.
 To do this, the sequential block (begin-end) in the initialstatement has to be labeled.
-ONLYjONCE is the block label in this case.
-Theblock label is not necessary if there are no variables declared locally withinthe block.**
+ONLY_ONCE is the block label in this case.
+The block label is not necessary if there are no variables declared locally within the block.**

  **In a module instantiation, the ports can be associated by name or by position.**

 here is another vivid example

 ![Cross-coupled nand gates](pic/Selection_042.png)
 ```
 `timescale 10ns/1ns